 Because RCHD is closely monitoring and responding to COVID-19, some of our clinical programs will be closed.
-The immunization and Tuesday evening clinics will be closed.
-Creighton, Whitcomb, Broad Rock, and Hillside Resource Centers will also be closed.
-All other RCHD services will continue to operate.

 Beginning July 5, 2017, the Resource Centers will begin charging insurers and clients for STI services.
 Click Here for more information.